Aparnaakk/PPAT_2018-Team_Helen/README.md

 2. Download the project file contents as a ZIP file then unzip it locally.
 3. Run the 'signup.html' file
 4. Register to use the app through your email
-5. After registering, sign-in to your app using the details sent to your email through the ‘signin.html’ file again.
+5. After registering, sign in to your app using the details sent to your email through the ‘signin.html’ file again.
 6. The calendar is now ready to use and edit!

 7. Additionally, to link the locally downloaded web-app to an amazon s3 bucket, follow this tutorial : https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html